 Economic Growth: In case of a country like India, it makes great sense to stay invested for a long time given that the potential for economic growth is extremely high due to strong demographics.
 India opened up its economy around three decades back and is still an emerging economy.
 Needless to say that the overall levels of consumer and output across the sectors are yet to hit the levels seen in advanced economies like the US, UK, Germany, Japan etc. This would support the corporate sales and profitability in the years to come, ensuring a steady growth in stock prices as well.Equity mutual funds would perform well over a long term in India due to this structural aspect of the economy.

-.
+Earnings Cycles: Economic cycles are very critical when it comes to determining long term investment returns from mutual funds.
 When the economy is slowing down, earnings tend to fall across the board.
 However, good companies, which have a consistent history of earnings growth over a period of many years, tend to see a good recovery in its sales and profitability once the economic cycle turns around.
 Due to this, the equity mutual funds returns could get affected when the economy is in downturn.

 Government Policies: Government policies are normally planned keeping in mind the fundamental and deeply structural shifts in economic and business environment.
 Such policies could affect the stock markets quite severely in the short term.
 One can recall the hefty collapse seen in Indian markets after the Demonetization in November 2016 in this regard.
 However, also keep in mind the massive surge in local stocks when the government announced a cut in the corporate taxes in September 2019.
 Such kinds of policies play out in the most effective manner only over a long duration.